ror-community/ror-records/README.md

 In this case, you can re-run the deployment action manually:

 1. In the ror-records repository, go to [Actions > Manual deploy to Staging](https://github.com/ror-community/ror-records/actions/workflows/staging_manual_index.yml) or [Actions > Manual deploy to Prod](https://github.com/ror-community/ror-records/actions/workflows/prod_manual_index.yml), depending on which environment you need to deploy to.
-2. Click **Run Workflow**, then click **Run worfklow from** and choose the main branch when deploying to production or the staging branch when deploying to staging.
+2. Click Run workflow at right and set the following options:
-3. In the **Schema version** dropdown, choose v2 (this indicates the version that release files are fomatted in)
+    - **Use workflow from:** Main branch when deploying to production or the staging branch when deploying to staging.
-4. In the **Name of the release tag that you would like to deploy**, enter the release name (ex, v1.17)
+    - **Schema version to index:** v2
-5. Click the Run workflow button
+    - **Name of the release tag that you would like to deploy (prod) OR Name of the directory you would like to deploy (staging):** vX.X

-6. If sucessful, a green checkbox will be shown in the Actions history, and a success messages will be posted to the #ror-curation-releases Slack channel.
+5. Click the Run workflow button.
+If sucessful, a green checkbox will be shown in the Actions history, and a success messages will be posted to the #ror-curation-releases Slack channel.